-6. Will removal of gall bladder affect my digestion?
+Will removal of the gall bladder affect my digestion?

-There is no dietary restriction and patient can have normal diet as before.
-Digestive system adapts well to removal of gall bladder and there is no effect on digestion of food.
+There is no dietary restriction and the patient can have a normal diet as before.
+Digestive system adapts well to removal of gall bladder and there is no effect on the digestion of food.

 Gall bladder removal surgery is performed by laparoscopy.
 It is successful in more than 99% of cases.
-Occasionally it is done by open surgery is anatomy is difficult or there is risk of injury to important structures.
-But as the experience of surgeon increases chances of conversion to open procedure decreases.
+Occasionally it is done by open surgery if anatomy is difficult or there is a risk of injury to important structures.
+But as the experience of the surgeon increases chances of conversion to open procedure decrease.